 The rate of interest on PPF investment is decided by the Government of India with the present rate being 7.9%.

 The returns on ELSS depend on market movements.
 The 3-year annualized historical returns on ELSS funds are 12% and above.
+You can also use Scripbox’s mutual fund calculator and estimate the returns and wealth created.

 In ELSS, gains of over INR 1 Lakh are considered long term capital gains and are, therefore, taxed at the rate of 10%.